 Right next door to the Spanish Steps is Keats-Shelley Memorial House, the final home of Romantic poet John Keats.
 If you want want a taste of England in an Italian setting, head to Babington’s Tea Room to enjoy an authentic high tea experience.

 Spanish Square is an excellent place to stay if you’re with family since you have a large park and zoo nearby.
 Villa Borghese gardens have been opened to public since 1903.
-The garden has a stunning ornate landscape that contain spectacular buildings and the excellent Borghese Gallery (Galleria Borghese).
+The garden has a stunning ornate landscape that contain spectacular buildings and attractions such as:

-Inside the garden, you can find Villa Borghese Zoo / Bioparco di Roma with more than 1,000 animals include big cats, meerkats, reptiles, and hippos.
+• the Villa Borghese Zoo / Bioparco di Roma with more than 1,000 animals include big cats, meerkats, reptiles, and hippos.
 It’s a great attraction for the whole family, no matter what age you are!

 Other places of interest are a tranquil lake, Pincio’s Water Clock, The Globe Theatre, Temple of Asclepius, Puppet Theatre, Cinema dei Piccoli, and the 16th-century mansion Villa Medici.
 You can cycling, walking, take Segway tours, or enjoy picnics here.